phiros/stocks-forwarder-kata/README.md

-# Go http averages kata
+# stocks forwarding kata

 The goal of this kata is to improve your skills when it comes to testing http services in golang.
 The application to be build will calculate the daily percentage-wise change in stock prices for a particular stock and forward this result to another service.
-You may implement the receiving endpoint in whichever you way you see fit.
+You may implement the receiving endpoint in whichever way you see fit.
 However, it should receive JSON in the following
 format:

 ```json